itdxer/neupy/site/docs/layers.rst

 This class expect ``activation_function`` property to be provided that must be an one-argument function.
 In this example we just use simple function which squares input value.

-But we still can't use it in :network:`Backpropagation` algorithm because we don't describe derivative function.
+But we still can't use it in :network:`GradientDescent` algorithm because we don't describe derivative function.

 .. code-block:: python